icsme20-artifacts/rose/submissions/available/Artifact for Paper 102/README.md

 R
 -

-The R repsoitory comprises all R scripts and correpsonding csv files we used to analyze the data and create the figures in our paper.
+The R archive comprises all R scripts and corresponding csv files we used to analyze the data and create the figures in our paper.